 Transferring to Upenn from community college is a great way to save money and get the liberal arts course work out of the way.
 A community college student can get his or her feet wet and make a decision on which way to head for a bachelors degree.
 For returning adults, this is an excellent way to get back into the swing of things without being overwhelmed and getting a two-year degree under your belt.
 Even if you don't start out at community college, being a Upenn transfer is a phenomenal experience.

-Once you complete all the steps in our community college transfer guide, you’ll say it is easy to transfer to Upenn.
+Once you complete all the steps in my community college guide, you'll have a much easier and less stressful time transfering to Upenn.

 Upon transferring from community college or any other college, the University of Pennsylvania has a wide variety of choices and will help you to prepare for a meaningful and rewarding career.
 But first, you need to get accepted by applying to Upenn transfer admissions.
 In this post, we'll get inside my experience going from community college to Upenn and why it takes powerful, persistent planning to get accepted into Upenn as a transfer student.

 What I Noticed From Community College To Upenn